 What a great result, and what proof that RSI has real meaning and application.

-However, if RSI is telling you nothing important, then please use other indicators, or move on to review another stock where the indicators will tell you something.
+Stock chart indicators never work perfectly all the time.
+If the RSI indicator is telling you nothing important, then please use other indicators, or move on to review another stock where the indicators will tell you something.

-To control your investment, your money and your destiny takes hard work, but the fruit will be sweet.
-Long live the Liberated thinker, long live the Liberated Stock Trader.
+To control your investment, your money and your destiny take hard work, but the fruit will be sweet.